G-Chilie/Chilin-s-Cat-Shop/README.md

 # Chilin-s-Cat-Shop

-Chilin Cat Shop is an adoption tracking system for Cats.
-This DApp is an efficient way to handle pet adoptions using Ethereum.
+Chilin Cat Shop is an opensource DAPP for adoption tracking system for pets but for now we are working with Cats.
+This DApp is an efficient way to handle pet adoptions, treatment and wellness tips using Ethereum.
 The store has space for 16 Cats at a given time.
 Chilin dapp associates an Ethereum address with a cat to be adopted.

 # The Tech Stack Of This DApp